Understanding Pressure in Physics IDC Dive Theory

 For example, a gauge on an empty tank at the surface will read "0" and when you open the valve, no air will flow out.
 However, there is still air in the cylinder (it is not a vacuum inside).
 Nothing flows out because the absolute pressure inside the tank is the same as the absolute pressure outside the tank (1atm/ bar or 14.7psi).

 Your Submersible Pressure Gauge (SPG) is calibrated to read this way, ignoring the atmospheric pressure, and reading "0" when the tank is "empty".

 Your depth gauge is another example that calibrates to read "0" at the surface (sea level), ignoring atmospheric pressure and only measuring changes in water pressure.

 An on-land example is tire pressure.
 This also subtracts off the pressure of the atmosphere.

 Gauge pressure is measure relative to the ambient atmospheric pressure and will change with variations to barometric pressure due to changes in weather.
 Because of this it may not always be precise.

 "The definition of absolute pressure is the pressure of having no matter inside a space, or a perfect vacuum.
 Measurements taken in absolute pressure use this absolute zero as their reference point.
 The best example of an absolute referenced pressure is the measurement of barometric pressure" (5)

-Absolute pressure is the combination of atmospheric and water pressure and both affect you while diving.
-The pressure change in water is much faster than in air as water is around 830 times more dense than air.
+Absolute pressure is the combination of atmospheric and water pressure, and both affect you while diving.
+The pressure change in water is much faster than in air as water is around 830 times denser than air.